-While an unexcused absence may result in no credit for assignments or tests missed, students may request assignments from their teacher at the initiation of the student.
-If the teacher provides assignments after an unexcused absence, the time allowance for requesting the instructional materials or assignments from the teacher shall be equal to the number of school days or number of class meetings missed due to the absence.
+When a teacher provides assignments after an unexcused absence, the time allowance for requesting the instructional materials or assignments from the teacher shall be equal to the number of school days or number of class meetings missed due to the absence.
 A teacher may extend this time allowance if the specific circumstances of the situation merit such action.